According to a recent survey, pizza is America’s favorite food.

-- Aim for an internal temperature of 700 to 800 degrees Fahrenheit in your pizza oven.
+- Aim for a temperature of 700 to 800 degrees Fahrenheit.
 You can raise the temperature of your pizza oven by adding more cooking wood.

 - Build a fire in the center of your pizza oven, and when you’re ready to add the pizza, use a metal scraper to move the coals to the back of the oven.